aniabrown/QuEST-TN/README.md

 make
 ```

-Dependencies: BLAS and Python3.4 or later to be installed on your system.
+Dependencies: BLAS and Python3.4 or later.

 Run the example circuit in the root directory with
 ```bash